Raqsf/tqs_98323/lab6/lab6_2/Readme.md

+## f)

+The project passed the defined quality gate.
+To pass the quality gate, the project has to pass a set of threshold measures.
+Even though the project has 1 bug, several code smells and 1 security hotspot, the project passed the set of treshold measures.

+## g)

 | **Issue** | **Problem Description** | **How to Solve** |
 |-----------|-------------------------|------------------|
 |Bug|Creating a new Random object each time a random value is needed is inefficient and may produce numbers which are not random depending on the JDK|For better efficiency and randomness, create a single Random (`private Random rand = SecureRandom.getInstanceStrong();`), then store, and reuse it (`int rValue = this.rand.nextInt();`)|